-The error bit (c-bit) is set if more than 8 files are already open.
+The error bit (c-bit) is set if too many files are already open.
 From C, a -1 returned value indicates an error.
+A signal is generated if a write on a pipe with only one end is attempted.

 profil - execution time profile